Don’t Make a Bad Trade Show Tradeoff

 Today, I’m offering what might be a little dose of “tough love” to a few of you.
 As a big believer in print marketing, I have to weigh in a minor trend I’ve heard about.
 Some companies, thinking they are doing something environmentally friendly, no longer hand out the traditional catalogs and sell sheets at trade shows.
 Instead, they give out thumb drives containing their marketing materials or scan show badges for later email follow-up.

-In my view, that’s a mistake.
+That’s a mistake.
 First, trees are a renewable resource, so the environmental impact is more imagined than real.
 (You can check out twosidesna.org for more information on the sustainability of paper.)
 In fact, research studies have suggested that the production and use of more electronic devices may be more costly in terms of resources.
 But even more importantly, when it comes to print marketing vs. digital marketing materials, research has proven two things:

 - Consumers prefer print